remla25-team18/operation/README.md

 #### 1. Installing Istio and necessary CRDs

 This step should be already done by the Ansible playbooks you ran in the previous step.
-Ensure you have ran the following commands from your host machine:
+Ensure you have run the following commands from your host machine:

 ```bash
 cd VM